 Brickwork and Jalis at The centre for Development Studies

 Jali walls are synonymous with Laurie Baker.
-It is one of the best alternatives to glass windows that could passively ventilate a space.
+It is one of the best alternatives to glass windows that can passively ventilate a space.
 The placement of openings and perforations can significantly impact the indoor climate of the place.
-Jali walls also better security features and cannot be easily broken compared to glass.
-The jali framework minimizes the need for air conditioning systems that are costly and hazardous to the environment.
+Jali walls also have better security features and cannot be easily broken compared to glass.
+The jail framework minimizes the need for air conditioning systems that are costly and hazardous to the environment.

 Rat-trap bond is a common feature of brickwork in most of Laurie Baker’s works, saving up to 25% of brick mortar.
 Such a bonding requires lesser bricks while providing a double wall from its arrangement that can easily accommodate electrical conduits.
 However, smaller blocks in the campus compound of up to three stories make use of such a technique.
 Moreover, the bricks used are locally available and while making use of sun-dried or adobe bricks.

-The campus also makes use of plenty of courtyards and light wells facilitates cross ventilation.
+The campus also makes use of plenty of courtyards and light wells to facilitate cross-ventilation.
 Tilted shades for windows help direct wind to space due to pressure differences.
 The arch openings used throughout the campus as a replacement for doors also create cross-ventilation, making the building cooler.

 The construction techniques used by Laurie Baker were an experimentation on-site with a deeper understanding of the topography and climate.
 Therefore the design of the Centre for Development Studies is site-specific and cannot be replicated elsewhere.
 Also, in a world where architecture takes inspiration from other buildings built in its context, CDS is individualistic and an example for forthcoming structures to follow.

 Also Read: Mahatma Gandhi Labor Institute – by B. V. Doshi